calebjacob/express-vue/docs/frontend.md

 ## Modules

 All Vue composistion modules live here.
-These modules are designed share re-usable code and state throughout the whole codebase.
+These modules are designed to share re-usable code and state throughout the app.

 ## Services

 This is a fairly broad category that could contain singletons, HTTP/API abstractions, and third party library instances.

+## Types

+Contains files that export frontend specific types that are shared throughout the app.
+For example, custom component prop types could live inside a `types/props.ts` file.